NuLink-network/nulink-chain/README.md

-The init script and Makefile both specify the version of the [Rust nightly compiler](https://substrate.dev/docs/en/knowledgebase/getting-started/#rust-nightly-toolchain) that this project depends on.
+The init script and Makefile both specify the version of the [Rust nightly compiler](https://substrate.dev/docs/en/knowledgebase/getting-started/#rust-nightly-toolchain) which this project is depending on.

 ### Build